arewhatyouit/TOP-calculator/README.md

 # JavaScript Calculator

-A simple calculator built with vanilla JavaScript that supports basic arithmetic operations.
+A simple calculator built with vanilla JavaScript that supports basic arithmetic operations (+, -, *, /).

 ## Features